ropensci-archive/tidytags/README.md

 For help with initial {tidytags} setup, see the [Getting started with tidytags](https://bretsw.github.io/tidytags/articles/setup.html) vignette.
-Specifically, this guide offers help for three pain points:
+Specifically, this guide offers help for four pain points:

 1. Making sure your TAGS tracker can be accessed
+2. Getting and storing a Google API key
-2. Getting and storing Twitter API keys
+3. Getting and storing Twitter API tokens
-3. Getting and storing a Google Geocoding API key
+4. Getting and storing an OpenCage Geocoding API key

 ## {tidytags} core functions